yochannah/carpentries.org/_posts/2020/04/2020-04-20-coderefinery-first-online-workshop.md

   people.
 A small workshop where we can individually interact with everyone is amazing, but the promise of digital technology is that we can reach everyone in the world.
 How can we get the best of both?
-Can we also do something for everyone else who can't attend but might want to watch later?
+Can we also do something for everyone else who cannot attend but might want to watch later?
 This is something to think about.
 - How can we make this more scalable?
 This workshop was quite labor-intensive.
   You could probably do it with two instructors (instructor + HackMD watcher) + 1